couchbase/query/docs/versus-sql.md

 Join differences
 ----------------
 We colloquially categorize joins that one encounters in relational databases as "bad joins" and "good joins".
 Bad joins are what one would perform to compose an object that got shredded while being stored into tables.
 These account for bulk of the joins one would encounter with a business application running against a relational database.
-These joins are unnecessary in documenta databases that UnQL operates on because objects are stored as documents, where there is no shredding.
+These joins are unnecessary in documenta databases that N1QL operates on because objects are stored as documents, where there is no shredding.

 "Good joins" are where the relationship between the joined item has a real world representation as well.
 An example would be the relation between an expense report and a reimbursement check.
 In most business applications today, these joins are represented using application logic and not as database joins, as the latter is too restrictive to model the real world relationships.

-### Joins in UnQL
+### Join operations in N1QL

-The UnQL language in the first revision does not specify join behavior, except for self joins.
-It reserves all join related keywords so that the topic can be dealt with in a future version.
-Unlike SQL, UnQL is substantially usable without joins as there is no need to join tables to recompose documents.
+N1QL provides three kinds of join operations--join, nest, and unnest.

-### Self Joins
+#### Joins

+Joins in N1QL are similar to SQL, except that the join condition must be based on primary key lookups.
+The keyword KEYS is provided for specifying the join condition.
+If we had a second bucket whose primary keys were company names, the following query would return each employee's name and the address of his or her first job.

+SELECT h.Name, firstjob.Address FROM HRData AS h JOIN Company AS firstjob KEYS [ h.History[0][0] ]

+#### Nests

+Nests in N1QL make use of the document model to provide another type of join operation.
+Whereas a standard join produces a result for every matching combination of left and right hand inputs, a nest produces a result for every left hand input.
+For each left hand input, the matching right hand inputs are collected into an array, whis is then embedded in the result.
+Like JOIN, NEST requires a KEYS clause.

+The following query returns each employee's name and an array containing the addresses of all his or her jobs.

+SELECT h.Name, jobAddress FROM HRData AS h NEST Company.Address AS jobAddress KEYS ARRAY hi[0] FOR hi IN h.History END

+#### Unnests
-A self join is a trivial join where one part of the document is joined with another part of itself.
+An unnest is a trivial join where one part of the document is joined with another part of itself.
 It is largely a convenience construct.
-Self joins in UnQL are expressed on the "FROM" clause of the statement, similar to implicit inner joins in a SQL statement.
-Unlike SQL, the joined parts can refer only to sub parts of a single document and not across documents in this revision of UnQL.
+Unnests in N1QL are expressed on the "FROM" clause of the statement, similar to implicit inner joins in a SQL statement.
+Unlike standard joins, the joined parts of an unnest can refer only to sub parts of a single document and not across documents.

-The self join is effected using a new keyword, OVER.
+The unnest is effected using a new keyword, UNNEST.

-    SELECT Name, Job FROM HRData OVER HRData.History AS Job
+    SELECT Name, Job FROM HRData UNNEST HRData.History AS Job

     {
         'Name': Jamie